 - If you want to create a community, you will need a discussion forum.

 If this all sounds too daunting, don’t worry!
 Just make sure that you choose a publishing solution that is flexible enough to add this functionality at a later date should you need it.

 Add the Design to the Platform

 Once you have chosen the platform and functionality, it’s time to build your website.

 Many platforms today allow you to overlay your design on your chosen layout using CSS (Cascading Style Sheets).
 The advantage of CSS is that you can easily take one design off and put another design on without having to completely rebuild your website.
 This is particularly useful for an online magazine that is likely to evolve over time.
-Many magazine, for example, have seasonal issues for spring and winter and want to change their design slightly to fit this.
+Many magazines, for example, have seasonal issues for spring and winter and want to change their design slightly to fit this.

 Add the Background Content

 Once the functionality and design are in place, it is time to add the navigation and background content.
-With a good CMS this should be a quick and rewarding job.
+With a good CMS, this should be a quick and rewarding job.
 You will start to see your online magazine come alive!